ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

-- Now try this doorway, which we set as a trigger image for King Ludwig II of Bavaria:
+- Now try this doorway, which we set as a trigger image for King Ludwig II of Bavaria.
+Note that this is a north-facing facade, and therefore has constant lighting with no shadows.
+Also, although there are reflections on the glass panes, they are small relative to the rest of the doorway and therefore should not disturb the overall reading of the trigger image.

 .